msherif4/kodo/docs/source/c_bindings.rst

    dependencies via git (this requires an Internet connection).
 2. Downloading the dependencies manually.

-For step 1 you may proceed directly to the `Build (automatically downloading dependencies)`_ section which will do the automatic download.
+For option 1 you may proceed directly to the `Build (automatically downloading dependencies)`_ section which will do the automatic download.

-For step 2 we have to first download the dependencies needed described in the `Build (manually downloaded dependencies)`_ section.
+For option 2 we have to first download the dependencies needed described in the `Build (manually downloaded dependencies)`_ section.